 Until 1986 when the School of Music building opened, the Music Library was in the School of Music and Dramatic Arts.
 It was a small collection that included only scores and sound recordings.
 From 1986 until 1996, the materials from the School of Music collection were in storage and all other music materials were in the general collection in Middleton Library.
 In 1996, Music Resources opened under the direction of Music Librarian Lois Kuyper-Rushing.
 It is housed in Middleton Library.
 It contains all music materials including books, scores, journals, reference works, complete editions, monuments of music and all audio-visual materials.

-The staff consists of one full-time professional librarian with over 25 years of library experience (MLS, MM and DMA in oboe performance), two full-time paraprofessionals, both with doctoral degrees in music, each with more than twenty years library experience.
+The staff consists of one full-time professional librarian with over 25 years of library experience (MLS, MM and DMA in oboe performance), one full-time paraprofessional with a doctoral degree in music and more than fifteen years library experience.
 There are 2 half-time graduate assistants and 2.8 full-time equivalent student assistants.
 The librarian is responsible for goals, policies, procedures, special projects, collection development and management, training initiatives, and outreach to the campus community.
-The paraprofessionals are responsible for the day-to-day operation of the department including student assistant training, scheduling, and supervision; equipment management and participating in collection development / management projects.
+The paraprofessional is responsible for the day-to-day operation of the department including student assistant training, scheduling, and supervision; equipment management and participating in collection development / management projects.
 Student assistants staff the service desk where they check books in and out, answer basic reference questions, and demonstrate the use of some databases.
 They shelve books and generally maintain the collection, work on special projects, and organize gift collections for collection development decisions.

 Collection Scope and